biancaschutz/lifting-log/README.md

 - and other features as I think of them!

 Feel free to fork this if you're looking to better understand the science behind your lifts :)

+## Instructions

+To run this, simply navigate to your local repo on your computer and run "streamlit run Home.py" in your terminal.